INGRESS → POLICY → ROUTE → LEDGER → EVIDENCE → OUTCOMES). It isn’t a

 Finance-grade debits, posted per team and per task.
 Every completed request commits an exact-cost debit — split by regular, cache-write, and cache-read tokens — against the caller’s budget and rolls up into team/organization spend.05 — EVIDENCE

-Every row gets a signed, hash-chained, tamper-evident receipt.
+Every model-inference request gets a signed, hash-chained, tamper-evident receipt.
 Chaining and signing happen asynchronously, off the response path, so evidence generation never adds latency — see Signed Receipts for how the chain works.06 — OUTCOMES

 Accepted work per dollar — quality-gated, never raw volume.
 Spend is only meaningful next to a quality signal; Outcomes pairs cost with acceptance/rework data so cost reduction can’t be gamed by producing less or worse work.The square node: Console isn’t a seventh stage